 and the parent will lose all their power.

-The problem with this is the whole idea of power rests on a hierarchical mindset and relationship.
-When parents
+The problem with this is if the parents

 They do not develop the most powerful connection